 During the pregnancy period, the health of the mother and baby must be the priority.
 In this publication, we will detail relevant information about proper nutrition, physical exercises, the proper use of medications, the mother’s mental health, and considerations for women who have undergone tubal reversal surgery, in favor of an ideal pregnancy.
 The objective is to provide relevant data for the woman so that her pregnancy is a happy experience.
+In addition, consider taking a first aid CPR course or having someone at home enroll in it to be prepared when emergencies knock on your door.

 Nutrition During Pregnancy